List of Indian Nobel Laureates

-The following are Nobel laureates who were born in India or were residents in India when they became recipients of the Nobel Prize but were not Indian citizens.
+The following are Nobel laureates who were born in India or were residents of India when they became recipients of the Nobel Prize but were not Indian citizens.

 Rudyard Kipling, born in Mumbai in 1865, was the author of “The Jungle Book”.

-Ronald Ross, born in Almorha in British India, was the Nobel Prize winner in Medicine for his distinguished work in Malaria.
+Ronald Ross, born in Almorha in British India, was the Nobel Prize winner in Medicine for his distinguished work on Malaria.

 You can also read:

 - Largest Military Spender Countries in The World 2020 Report.